kryzar/LoLaTeXcv/README.md

 ### Warnings

 - If you need more sophisticated sections, such as a complex employment history, I suggest you give [Trey Hunner's *resume* class](https://github.com/treyhunner/resume) a shot.
 - Avoid line jumps in `lltxHistory`, the alignments will be miserable.
+If you find a better implementation of `lltxHistory` for the same graphical result, e.g. one that would allow line jumps in the *item description* while still having the *Additional info* on the top right of the item, please contact me or make a pull request so you can contribute.

 ## Authors
 - Antoine Hugounet : myself, creator of this repo.